Analysis of non-diffusive avalanche transport of energetic particles: Concluding Remarks

 \section{Concluding Remarks}

-In this work, we have provided a detailed examination of the transport mechanisms associated with an avalanche process emerging in the ITER 15MA baseline scenario.
-Implementing the LCS technique provided a clear visualization of the transport barriers within the phase space of the system.
-The emergence of transport channels, driven by the formation of a steep gradient in the right tail of the plateau region, underscores the role of non-linear particle-mode interactions.
+In this work, we have provided a detailed examination of the transport mechanisms associated with avalanche processes emerging in the ITER 15MA baseline scenario.
+Drawing the contours of the FTLE together with test particles sampling the phase space, provided a clear visualization of the attractive/repulsive structures.
+The emergence of transport channels, driven by the formation of a steep gradient in the right tail of the plateau region, underscores the role of nonlinear particle-mode interactions.
 This mechanism strongly differs from the diffusive benchmark introduced, where transport is driven by a globally unstable spectrum leading to strong mode overlaps.
-The relaxation process has been analyzed by means of the MSD showing how particles exhibit super-diffusive transport.
-Thus, if stable modes are included in the model, a fully-nonlinear treatment of EP relaxation is required.
+The relaxation process has been analyzed by means of the MSD showing how particles exhibit convective/ballistic transport.
 The ballistic nature of particle transport is also highlighted by the analysis of the fluxes where a peaked structure moving with approximately constant velocity characterizes the dynamics.
 Concluding, the presented analyses identified specific factors associated with avalanche phenomena, crucial for predicting the onset of non-diffusive transport.
-These indicators enhance the ability to forecast distinct transport regimes without using non-linear gyrokinetic simulations.
+These indicators enhance the ability to forecast distinct transport regimes without using nonlinear gyrokinetic simulations.